 Joint credit is a great way to build your credit score.
-Joint credit card accounts allow you to share a line of credit and the responsibilities that come with it with another person.
+Joint credit card accounts allow you to share a line of credit and the responsibilities that come with it with another person, such as your partner or family member.
 If you have poor credit or no credit history, this can help you get approved for loans and other lines of credit in the future.

 Key Takeaways

-- A joint credit card account is when two are more people are issued credit based on their combined incomes, assets, and credit histories.
+- A joint credit card account is when 2+ people are issued credit based on their combined incomes, assets, and credit histories.

 - With a joint credit card, everyone on the card is equally responsible for managing the account and its debt obligations.